 Additionally, there were three "balloonicles," known by the names of "Nutcracker And Mouse King;' "Tough Guy Bulldog Trycaloon;" and the Aflac Duck.
 Of the three, I only caught a glimpse of Aflac as evidenced in the photograph below.

 However, I have had a better view of Aflac in the Macy's Parade bygone years!
-Btw, he was also included in the ePub version of Cam's book, Words In Our Beak Volume One.
+So much for the floats!

 I did not take a photo of Macy's Believe Stars, however, a whimsical character (figurine), who always visits me at Christmas time, brings a "Believe Star" with her, as seen in the following picture.